K.S.A. Chapter 60 Article 31a

 60-31a06.
 Orders; Time Periods; Amendments; Costs

-(a) The court may issue a protection from stalking order granting any of the following orders:
+(a) The court may issue a protection from stalking, sexual assault or human trafficking order granting any one or more of the following orders:

 (1) Restraining the defendant from following, harassing, telephoning, contacting or otherwise communicating with the victim.
-Such order shall contain a statement that if such order is violated such violation may constitute stalking as provided in K.S.A.
-21-3438, and amendments thereto, and violation of a protective order as provided in K.S.A.
-2001 Supp.
-21-3843, and amendments thereto.
+The order shall contain a statement that, if the order is violated the violation may constitute stalking as defined in K.S.A.
+2017 Supp.
+21-5427, and amendments thereto, and violation of a protective order as defined in K.S.A.
+2017 Supp.
+21-5924, and amendments thereto.

 (2) Restraining the defendant from abusing, molesting or interfering with the privacy rights of the victim.
-Such order shall contain a statement that if such order is violated, such violation may constitute stalking as provided in K.S.A.
-21-3438, and amendments thereto, assault as provided in K.S.A.
-21-3408, and amendments thereto, battery as provided in K.S.A.
-21-3412, and amendments thereto, and violation of a protective order as provided in K.S.A.
-2001 Supp.
-21-3843, and amendments thereto.
+The order shall contain a statement that, if the order is violated, the violation may constitute stalking as defined in K.S.A.
+2017 Supp.
+21-5427, and amendments thereto, assault as defined in K.S.A.
+2017 Supp.
+21-5412(a), and amendments thereto, battery as defined in K.S.A.
+2017 Supp.
+21-5413(a), and amendments thereto, and violation of a protective order as defined in K.S.A.
+2017 Supp.
+21-5924, and amendments thereto.

 (3) Restraining the defendant from entering upon or in the victim’s residence or the immediate vicinity thereof.
-Such order shall contain a statement that if such order is violated, such violation shall constitute criminal trespass as provided in subsection (a)(1)(C) of K.S.A.
-21-3721, and amendments thereto, and violation of a protective order as provided in K.S.A.
-2001 Supp.
-21-3843, and amendments thereto.
+The order shall contain a statement that, if the order is violated, the violation shall constitute criminal trespass as defined in K.S.A.
+2017 Supp.
+21-5808(a)(1)(C), and amendments thereto, and violation of a protective order as defined in K.S.A.
+2017 Supp.
+21-5924, and amendments thereto.

-(d) The court shall assess costs against the defendant and may award attorney fees to the victim in any case in which the court issues a protection from stalking order pursuant to this act.
+(f) The court shall assess costs against the defendant and may award attorney fees to the victim in any case in which the court issues a protection from stalking, sexual assault or human trafficking order pursuant to this act.
 The court may award attorney fees to the defendant in any case where the court finds that the petition to seek relief pursuant to this act is without merit.

 (1) Contact between the attorneys representing the parties;